VCTLabs/vct-edgerouter-bsp-platform/README.rst

 You can use any directory (build-dir above) to host your build.
 The above commands will build an image for beaglebone using the core yocto BSP machine config and the default yocto-linux kernel.
 You can replace the default BSP config with either meta-ti or the meta-beagleboard BSP.
-This will provide a more optimal set of defaults for kernel and bootloader, as well as a bigger selection of kernels and TI support tools.
+This will provide a more Beagle-centric set of defaults for kernel and bootloader, as well as a bigger selection of kernels and TI support tools.

-The main source code is checked out in the bsp dir above, and the build dir will default to bsp/poky/build-dir unless you choose a different path above.
+The main source code is checked out in the bsp dir above, and the build dir will default to poky/build-dir unless you choose a different path above.

-See the default.xml file for repo and branch details.
+.. note:: You need to replace the meta-yocto-bsp layer with either
+          the meta-ti layer (for the TI BSP) or both meta-ti and the meta-beagleboard/common-bsp layers (for the beagleboard BSP).

 Source code
 -----------